vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Broadly speaking, there are three accounts of introspection on offer:

 A. Inferential — defended by Kumārila Bhaṭṭa
 B. Perceptual — defended by Murāri Miśra
 C. Reflexive — defended by Guru (AKA Prabhākara Miśra)

 Option 3 seperates type A constitutivism from B and C. <refn v="sec 5/option 4">Option 4</refn> seperates Type B from C.

-As an aside, there there is some disagreement in exactly how to understand this option.
-The *Nyāyaśikhāmaṇi* mentions the "Professor's opinion" [upādhyāyamatam], which says that option 3 acutally separates Types A and B from C. But, I'll be following the interpretation of the *Prakāśa*, here.

 What is distinctive about inferential theories of introspection is that, in such accounts, introspection is a complex mental process involving not just awareness of the introspected fact and its contents, but also facts about how thinking and feeling works, in general.

-Typically, this view is tied a "transparency" thesis, which says that when we pay attention to our thoughts, perceptions, and feelings; all that we are aware of are the contents of those mental states.
+Typically, this view is tied to a "transparency" thesis, which says that when we pay attention to our thoughts, perceptions, and feelings; all that we are aware of are the contents of those mental states.
 So, in order to observe the thinking, looking, or feeling, *itself*; we need to infer facts about the mental states from facts about their contents.
 In other words, we observe our own minds by first looking "outward" and inferring, from this, what is going on "inside".

 This is what Gaṅgēśa is getting at when he asks if evidentiality is detected by "that which is just the detector of its own <refn v="sec 5/locus">locus</refn>".